History of the Jews in Iraq

 The Iraqi Jewish community formed a homogeneous group, maintaining communal Jewish identity, culture and traditions.
-The Jews in Iraq distinguished themselves by the way they spoke in their old Arabic dialect, Judeo-Arabic; the way they dressed; observation of Jewish rituals, for example, the Sabbath and holidays; and kashrut.
+The Jews in Iraq distinguished themselves by the way they spoke in Baghdadi Judeo-Arabic, also known as Judeo-Iraqi Arabic; the way they dressed; observation of Jewish rituals, for example, the Sabbath and holidays; and kashrut.
 In the 20th century, Iraqi Jews played an important role in the early days of Iraq's independence.
-According to Avi Shlaim, they were deeply integrated into the wider Iraqi society, culturally and linguistically.
-Jews held many positions in the Ministry of Finance, Public Accounting, Public Works, Communications, Post and Telegraph, Basra Port, Railways, and Customs, and the departments of the Ministry of Interior, Education, Health, Police, and Defense were not without them.
+According to Avi Shlaim and to Marina Benjamin, they were deeply integrated into the wider Iraqi society, culturally and linguistically.
 At the beginning of the 20th century Jews formed a notable presence in the country's main cities, including up to 40% in Baghdad and 25% in Basra.
 In 1941, the Farhud ("violent dispossession"), a major pogrom, occurred in Baghdad, in which 200 Jews or more were murdered.
 Following the 1948 Arab–Israeli War, persecution against Jews culminated in increased government oppression and cultural discrimination.
 The government, while maintaining a public policy of discrimination against Jews, simultaneously forbade Jews from emigrating to Israel out of concern for strengthening the nascent Israeli state.
 In 1950, the government reversed course and permitted Jews to emigrate in exchange for renouncing their citizenship.
 From 1950 to 1952, nearly the entire Iraqi Jewish population emptied out from Iraq to Israel through Operation Ezra and Nehemiah.
 Historians estimate that 120,000–130,000 Iraqi Jews (around 75% of the entire community) reached Israel.

-In the early years, the Ba'ath Party had a dual approach toward Jews.
-On one hand, Jews were detained, imprisoned, tortured, and even executed on charges of spying for Israel.
-On the other hand, some government officials displayed personal sympathy and leniency toward them.
-Many Jews managed to convince the authorities to release detainees.
-The era of Abdul-Karim Qasim was generally considered better for Jews compared to the rule of Ahmed Hassan al-Bakr.
-During this period, a significant number of Jews fled the country, causing a sharp decline in the Jewish population.
-Eventually, overt repression eased, and Jews were treated more fairly.

-When Saddam Hussein rose to power, he repealed many antisemitic laws and policies.
-Under his rule, the Jewish population continued to dwindle—not due to persecution but because travel restrictions were lifted.
-Many Jews took advantage of this freedom to travel between Iraq and foreign countries, a practice that became routine.
-Those who settled abroad during this time retained their Iraqi citizenship.
-Additionally, several Jews served in government roles during his regime.